1242035/spree/guides/src/content/api/orders.md

 GET /api/v1/orders/R123456789?order_token=abcdef123456
 ```

-The `order_token` parameter will work for authorizing any action for an order within Spree's API.
+The `order_token` parameter will work for authorizing any action for an order within Viauco's API.

 ### Successful Response